MarkoKolarski/Web_project/README.md

 # Web_project
-A course full stack Web project similar to the Goodreads platform
+A full-stack web project similar to the Goodreads platform.